Julian Cope: 2017-present: Drunken Songs, Skellington 3, Self Civil War, England Expectorates, the Robin Hood albums, the Dope project and others

+and two Julian Cope albums - I Dream the Cosmos Atavistic (described as "next-world ambient music that challenges time itself") and E-Man Groovin (a piece building on recovered recordings of a lengthy celebratory jam from the end of the Peggy Suicide sessions).
+2025 also saw the twentieth anniversary reissue of Citizen Cain'd; released in parallel, Cope provided the compilation album On the Road to Citizen Cain'd, pulling together various songs originally intended for Citizen Cain'd but redirected to other projects.

 Writing

 Music commentary

 Cope has long been an avid champion of obscure and underground music.
 While still a member of the Teardrop Explodes, he was instrumental in the critical rehabilitation of the reclusive singer Scott Walker, compiling Fire Escape in the Sky: The Godlike Genius of Scott Walker for release by Bill Drummond's Zoo Records.
 This sparked renewed interest in the work of Walker (although years later Cope commented that the singer's "Pale White Intellectual" outlook on life no longer held any fascination for him).

 Cope established himself as a musicologist with his books Krautrocksampler, Japrocksampler and Copendium.
 Released in 1996, Krautrocksampler covers the German bands of the 1970s dubbed "krautrock" by the British music press.
 A Rolling Stone review praised the book as "a work of real passion and scholarship".
 NME agreed: "This is a superb book ... this is an extraordinary book."
 Mojo went further, writing: "Brilliantly researched, Krautrocksampler abounds with revelations, and Cope's enthusiasm verges on the lethal ... a sort of lysergic Lester Bangs."
 In the Sunday Times, the reviewer wrote: "German 1970s minimalism is invading the British rock scene ... an Englishman is to blame ...
 Krautrocksampler is a lively history of a fascinating period, half encyclopedia, half psychedelic detective story."

 Cope's writing has also won respect in academic circles.
 His second work as a musicologist, Japrocksampler – subtitled How the post war Japanese blew their minds on rock and roll – was published by HarperCollins in October 2007.

 "When we were putting the website together, I said to my web guy, 'I want to have an Album of the Month'.
 He said, 'you say that now, but will you still want to do it in six months?'.
 But I've been doing it since May 2000 and I've never missed a month.
 I did one at the foot of Mount Ararat; I did another at the hotel in Pompeii.
 The last place I wanted to be was in the hotel writing, but it's what I decided to do.
 To be a practitioner was everything."